History of Buddhism - Gotama's Story

 The empire was succeeded by several dynasties and rulers.

-In Northern India most of them tolerated, or even favoured, Buddhist monasteries and monks.
+In Northern India most of them tolerated, or even favoured Buddhist monasteries and monks.

 North Indian Buddhism became the dominant intellectual and cultural form of philosophy and religion in Asia.